How To Transfer Google Photos To Another Account

 Having multiple Google accounts isn’t uncommon.
 And Google is also making it easy to manage multiple accounts, like making account switching a one-click process.
 However, Google doesn’t offer a straightforward way to transfer Google Photos to another Google account.

-After some experiments, I found a trick to use the new Shared Libraries feature of Google Photos to transfer Google Photos data to another account.
+After some experiments, I found a trick to use the Partner Sharing feature of Google Photos to transfer Google Photos data to another account.
 Although this feature is created to sync your Google Photos account with your significant other, but it can also be used to migrate data between your own accounts.

-In this post, I’ll get you through the complete process to transfer Google Photos data to another Google account using the Shared Libraries feature.
+In this post, I’ll get you through the complete process of transferring Google Photos data to another Google account using the Partner Sharing feature.

-Transfer Google Photos To another account using Shared Libraries
+Transfer Google Photos To another account using Partner Sharing

-In Shared Libraries, the photos are shared with the secondary account and any changes made in the primary account will reflect in the secondary account; including deletion of photos.
+In Partner Sharing, the photos are shared with the secondary account and any changes made in the primary account will reflect in the secondary account; including the `deletion of photos.
 However, once you have all the photos, there is an option to save all these photos to your library permanently.
 This will save the photos permanently in the secondary account and changes in the primary account won’t reflect in the secondary account.

 Here’s how to do it:

-1. Open up your Google Photos account and from the main menu at the top-left corner click on “Settings” and then click on “Shared libraries”.
+1. Open up your Google Photos account and click on the “Settings” gear icon at the top-right corner and then click on the “Partner Sharing” option.

 2. Click on “Get Started” on the next screen that comes up.